IBM/aspera-cli/docs/README.erb.md

 ([AoC documentation: Registering an API Client](https://ibmaspera.com/help/admin/organization/registering_an_api_client)).

-Let's start by a registration with web based authentication (auth=web):
+To register with web-based authentication (auth=web):

-- Open a web browser, log to your instance: e.g. `https://<%=ph :org_name%>.ibmaspera.com/`
-  (use your actual AoC instance URL)
+- Open a web browser, log to your instance: for example, `https://<%=ph :org_name%>.ibmaspera.com/` (use your actual AoC instance URL)
 - Go to (Apps) &rarr; Admin &rarr; Organization &rarr; Integrations
 - Click **Create New**
   - **Client Name**: <%=tool%>
   - **Redirect URIs**: `http://localhost:12345`
   - **Origins**: `localhost`
-  - uncheck **Prompt users to allow client to access**
+  - Uncheck **Prompt users to allow client to access**
-  - leave the JWT part for now
+  - Leave the JWT part for now
 - **Save**

 > [!NOTE]
-> For web based authentication, <%=tool%> listens on a local port (e.g. specified by the `redirect_uri` parameter, in this example: `12345`), and the browser will provide the OAuth code there.
+> For web based authentication, <%=tool%> listens on a local port (for example, specified by the `redirect_uri` parameter, in this example: `12345`), and the browser will provide the OAuth code there.
 > For <%=tool%>, HTTP is required, and `12345` is the default port.

 Once the client is registered, a **Client ID** and **Secret** are created, these values will be used in the next step.